Noncommutative maximal ergodic inequalities associated with doubling conditions: Introduction

-The theorems rely on several key results obtained in this paper.
-The subjects that we address are as follows:
+The theorems rely on several key results obtained in this work.
+We address the following subjects.

-i) \emph{Noncommutative transference principles.} Our first key ingredient is a noncommutative variant of Calder\'{o}n's transference principle \cite{calderon68transference,coifmanweiss76transference,fendler98dilation}, given in Theorem \ref{thm:transference} and Theorem \ref{thm:transference weak}.
+(i) \emph{Noncommutative transference principles.} Our first key ingredient is a noncommutative variant of Calder\'{o}n's transference principle in \cite{calderon68transference} (see also \cite{coifmanweiss76transference,fendler98dilation}), given in Theorems~\ref{thm:transference} and~\ref{thm:transference weak}.
 More precisely, we prove that for actions by an amenable group, in order to establish the noncommutative maximal ergodic inequalities, it suffices to show the inequalities for translation actions on operator-valued functions.
 We remark that the particular case of certain actions by $\mathbb{R}$ is also discussed in \cite{hong17dimfree} by the first author.

-ii) \emph{Noncommutative Hardy-Littlewood maximal inequalities on metric measure spaces.} As for the second key ingredient, we prove in Theorem \ref{thm:hl max } a noncommutative extension of Hardy-Littlewood maximal inequalities on metric measure spaces.
-For a doubling metric measure space $(X,d,\mu)$, denote by $B(x,r)$ the ball with center $x$ and radius $r$ with respect to the metric $d$.
-Our result asserts that the Hardy-Littlewood averaging operators on the $L_{p}(\mathcal{M})$-valued functions
+(ii) \emph{Noncommutative Hardy--Littlewood maximal inequalities on metric measure spaces.} As for the second key ingredient, we prove in Theorem~\ref{thm:hl max} a noncommutative extension of Hardy--Littlewood maximal inequalities on metric measure spaces.
+For a doubling metric measure space $(X,d,\mu )$, denote by $B(x,r)$ the ball with center $x$ and radius $r$ with respect to the metric~$d$.
+Our result asserts that the Hardy--Littlewood averaging operators on the $L_{p}(\mathcal{M})$-valued functions

 satisfy the weak type $(1,1)$ and strong type $(p,p)$ inequalities.
 We remark that the classical argument via covering lemmas does not seem to fit into this operator-valued setting.
-Instead, our approach is based on the study of random dyadic systems by Naor, Tao \cite{naortao10randommartingale} and Hytönen, Kaimera \cite{hytonenkairema12dyadic}.
-The key idea is to relate the desired inequality to noncommutative martingales, and to use the available results in quantum probability developed in \cite{cuculescu71doob,junge02doob}.
-The approach is inspired by Mei's famous work \cite{mei03dyadic,mei07hardy} which asserts that the usual continuous BMO space is the intersection of several dyadic BMO spaces.
+Instead, our approach is based on the study of random dyadic systems by Naor and Tao in \cite{naortao10randommartingale} and Hyt\"{o}nen and Kairema in \cite{hytonenkairema12dyadic}.
+The key idea is to relate the desired inequality to noncommutative martingales, and to use the available results in quantum probability developed in \cite{cuculescu71doob} and \cite{junge02doob}.
+The approach is inspired by Mei's famous work in \cite{mei03dyadic} and \cite{mei07hardy}, which asserts that the usual continuous BMO space is the intersection of several dyadic BMO spaces.